yotamarker/public-livinGrimoire/livingrimoire start here/LivinGrimoire python/Python Auxiliary modules/AXpython txt ver.txt

         self.trgTolerance: TrgTolerance = TrgTolerance(tolerance)

     def pendAlg(self):
-        '''// an algorithm has been deployed
+        """// an algorithm has been deployed
-        // call this method when an algorithm is deployed (in a DiSkillV2 object)''' self._algSent = True
+        // call this method when an algorithm is deployed (in a DiSkillV2 object)""" self._algSent = True
         self.trgTolerance.trigger()